 How many employees does PCEMS have?

 58 full time employees.
 These include full time Critical Care Paramedics, Paramedics, Advanced EMTs, and EMT-Basics working on the ambulance, in addition to 1 Bookkeeper, 1 Secretary, 2 Majors, a Deputy Chief, and a Chief in the office.
 We additionally employ approximately 35 part-time ambulance personnel with varying levels of licensure.

 How are the ambulances Staffed?

 - All ambulances are staffed by 2 EMS providers.
 Full time ALS ambulances are staffed by a minimum of one Paramedic or CCP; if possible, both providers will be CCP or Paramedics.
 This would include all of our first line ALS response ambulances.
-Our BLS ambulance is staffed by AEMTs or EMT-Bs.
+Our BLS ambulances are staffed by AEMTs or EMT-Bs.

 - Special Event Ambulances may be staffed by EMTs or Paramedics.